KarrLab/intro_to_wc_modeling/docs/tutorials/cell_modeling/model_composition.rst

 #.
 Enumerate all emergent combinatorial complexity from the model merging
 #.
 Align the assumptions, granularity, and mathematical representation of the models

     #.
 Align the assumptions of all of the models.
-This is typically challenging to do because the assumptions underyling models are rarely explicitly stated.
+This is typically challenging to do because the assumptions underlying models are rarely explicitly stated.
     #.
 Align the granularities of all common species and reactions
     #.
 Convert all models into explicit time-driven models.
 For example, convert Boolean models into stochastic models by assuming typical time and copy number scales.